Skip to Content

-The University, through Massey Agricultural Experiment Station (MAES) operates 2,200 hectares of farmland, which is maintained for teaching, research and extension purposes.
+The University, through Ag & Hort Enterprises operates 2,200 hectares of farmland, which is maintained for teaching, research and extension purposes.
 A wide range of farming enterprises and activities are conducted on 980 hectares of land adjacent to the Turitea site of the Manawatū Campus.
 About three-quarters of this is gently rolling country of heavy silt loam, while the remainder consists of river flats varying from fertile silt loams and light sandy soil to river shingle.
-The 980 hectares comprises two dairy farms, two sheep and beef units, a deer research unit, an orchard and a number of intensive animal research units.
+The 980 hectares comprises two dairy farms, a sheep and beef unit encompassing dairy support, a deer research unit, an orchard and glasshouse complex and the Pasture and Crops Research Unit.

 The University has a unique range of agricultural research facilities that enables it to undertake research, farming and educational functions.
-The facilities include three milking sheds (all fitted with electronic data collection equipment), wool sheds, sheep, deer and cattle handling facilities, animal physiology and feed processing units, forestry blocks, and glasshouses.
+The facilities include two milking sheds (both fitted with electronic data collection technology), a wool shed, sheep, deer and cattle handling facilities, animal physiology and feed processing units, forestry blocks, and glasshouses.

-MAES and the Research Units provide an extensive research capability, which allows the demonstration of farming systems and facilitate a continuing programme of research and extension to the benefit of agricultural, horticultural and veterinary sciences both within New Zealand and overseas.
-The University farmland plays an important role in meeting the overall educational and research objectives of the University.
+Ag & Hort Enterprises provides an extensive research capability, which allows the demonstration of farming and horticultural systems and facilitates a continuing programme of research and extension to the benefit of agricultural, horticultural and veterinary sciences both within New Zealand and overseas.
+The University farmland play a critical role in meeting the overall educational and research objectives of the University.